 This budget plan template breaks down all your marketing expenses - from market research to public relations and advertising - so that you can plan effectively and track actual costs.
 A pie chart enables you to view the spreadsheet totals at a glance and see what percentage of your budget is going to each element in your marketing plan.
 The template includes additional space for comments, and columns can be added or removed based on your specific needs.

-Plan and Manage your Marketing Objectives in Smartsheet
+Plan and Manage your Marketing Timeline in Smartsheet

 Smartsheet is a cloud-based work management tool in a familiar spreadsheet layout.
 Using one of Smartsheet’s many Gantt chart templates, you can create a comprehensive marketing timeline to help you achieve your marketing goals, and track your progress in an easy-to-read view.